COVID-19 and home learning

 Looking after yourself when teenagers are learning from home

-Your wellbeing as a parent during lockdown is important.
+Your wellbeing as a parent during isolation, quarantine or lockdown is important.
 When you look after yourself and are kind to yourself, you’re better able to help your child cope and do well too.
 You’re also role-modelling a healthy and positive approach to the situation.